tanish-1363/ARIMA-Forecasting-and-Monte-Carlo-Simulation/README.md

 The grid shows that **$ARIMA(0,2,1)$** achieved the lowest scores.

-**iii) Algorithmic Verification:** The manual grid search results are audited against the output of the `forecast::auto.arima()` function to confirm the optimal model structures.
+**iii) Algorithmic Selection:** The auto.arima() command was utilized to programmatically find the most suitable model

 Three candidate models are selected for out-of-sample testing:
 * **Model 1:** $ARIMA(0,1,0)$